tsinghua-fib-lab/pycityagent/docs/03-experiment-design.md

 # Example of conducting an interview
 import asyncio

-from pycityagent import AgentSimulation from pycityagent.configs import SimConfig
+from agentsociety import AgentSimulation from agentsociety.configs import SimConfig

 async def main():